convidera/janina-voting-app/README.md

 # Project setup

 Rename .env.example to .env and provide your password before running the up command.
+MYSQL_ROOT_PASSWORD, MYSQL_DATABASE, MYSQL_USER and MYSQL_PASSWORD are not predefined and can be freely chosen by the user.
+The GITHUB_ and SERVER_ environment variables are only needed by devops script commands pullserver and sshserver.

 ## Build frontend and backend images: